Women’s Advisory Groups for Sustainable Peace

 This initiative worked through dialogue to create the opportunity for systematic, expert conflict analysis by and for women.
 The goal was to provide fresh analysis on the conflict and new ideas for peacebuilding, bringing concrete, localised evidence to diplomatic processes.
-The long-term aim was that this evidence would lead to gender responsive action to create the infrastructure for peacebuilding that would provide for meaningful participation by women.
+In the long term, this would provide women opportunities for meaningful participation in building sustainable peace.

 Collecting evidence

-These groups then collected information from communities affected by conflict, looking at the challenges around conflict resolution and the opportunities for ensuring security and stability in future.
-In particular, they identified and analysed the gender-specific and gendered aspects of these issues.
-Through their gendered expertise, the groups were able to influence other experts by promoting a focus on gender in mainstream discussions.
+The Advisory Groups serve as a hub of gendered expertise to collect and analyse evidence based data from communities affected by conflict, looking at the challenges around conflict resolution and the opportunities for ensuring security and stability in future.
+Through their expertise, the groups were able to influence other experts by promoting a focus on gender in mainstream discussions.

 New ideas